Header

 Weather, including high wind speed and gusts

-These conditions may be occurring away from your home or business, but near APS power lines that provide you power, so it may not be immediately obvious why we are using a planned safety outage.
+These conditions may be occurring away from your home or business, but near APS power lines that provide you with electricity, so it may not be immediately obvious why there is a planned safety outage.

 Impacted communities

-Public Safety Power Shutoffs could impact customers in the highest fire-risk communities located in northern Arizona.
-These communities include parts of Coconino, Gila and Yavapai counties.
+Public Safety Power Shutoffs could impact customers in the highest fire-risk communities located in Arizona.
+These communities include parts of Coconino, Gila, Navajo, Pinal and Yavapai counties.

 Detailed maps